zcking/gftp/README.md

-# GFTP - Go SFTP
+# GSH - Go SSH

-GFTP is a simple SFTP (Simple File Transfer Protocol) client written in Go.
+GFTP is a simple SSH (Secure Shell) client written in Go.

 The goal of this application is purely educational and for me to challenge myself by using languages I am not as fluent in at the time of writing, or to learn concepts I haven't necessarily dove into in the past.

-That said, I am modeling this client loosely off of the BSD `sftp` command-line utility, and am developing on Kali Linux 5.3.0 x86_64.

 ---